Skip to main content

 t:s01 = UNCLASSIFIED

-Beginning in ONTAP 9.12.1, ONTAP supports xattrs. xattrs allow metadata to be associated with files and directories beyond what is provided by the system, such as access control lists (ACLs) or user-defined attributes.
+Beginning with ONTAP 9.12.1, ONTAP supports xattrs. xattrs allow metadata to be associated with files and directories beyond what is provided by the system, such as access control lists (ACLs) or user-defined attributes.

-To implement xattrs, you can use setfattr and getfattr command-line utilities in Linux for managing xattrs of file system objects.
+To implement xattrs, you can use setfattr and getfattr command-line utilities in Linux.
 These tools provide a powerful way to manage additional metadata for files and directories.
-They should be used with care though as improper use can lead to unexpected behavior or security issues.
+They should be used with care, as improper use can lead to unexpected behavior or security issues.
 Always refer to the setfattr and getfattr man pages or other reliable documentation for detailed usage instructions.

 When xattrs is enabled on an ONTAP filesystem, users can set, modify, and retrieve arbitrary attributes on files.
 These attributes can be used to store additional information about the file that is not captured by the standard set of file attributes, such as access control information.